freepik-company/searchruler/README.md

   # RuleAction reference to execute when the condition is true.
   actionRef:
     name: ruleraction-sample
+     # Empty namespace it searchs for a clusterruleraction resource
+    namespace: "default"
     # Message template to send in the RuleAction execution.
 It is a Go template with the
     # object, value and, if exists, elasticsearch aggregations field variables.
 The object
     # variable is the SearchRule object and the value variable is the value of the conditionField.